sindresorhus/got/advanced-creation.md

 ##### [options](readme.md#options)

-To inherit from parent, set it as `got.defaults.options` or use [object spread](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#Spread_in_object_literals).
+To inherit from parent, set it as `got.defaults.options` or use `got.assignOptions(defaults.options, options)`.<br>
+Avoid using [object spread](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#Spread_in_object_literals) as it may give unwanted result.

 ##### methods